The Benefit of Coaching for Succession

 .

 Coaching for succession has the clear operational benefit of equipping organizations with qualified candidates for each critical role.
-Beyond that, however, there are immediate benefits from developing your internal talent pool.
-In a survey done by Clear Coaching, 30 organizations (including Tesco and Coca Cola) endorsed the following benefits of their coaching engagement:1
+Beyond that, however, there are immediate benefits from developing your internal talent pool of employees.
+In a survey done by Clear Coaching, 30 organizations (including Tesco and Coca Cola) endorsed the following operational benefits of their coaching engagement:1

 • Increasing perception